Home

 I think one of the benefits is I really felt I was listened to, and that what I had to say was important.

-I finally have these kids back; many were on the verge of dropping out and now they are talking about furthering their education past high school.
+As a result of our community designed program, I finally have these kids back; many were on the verge of dropping out and now they are talking about furthering their education past high school.

-The Brain Lab is an engaging and inviting place for visitors.
+The Brain Lab exhibit is an engaging and inviting place for visitors.
 The staff has created and continually expanded a set of high-quality, interactive lab activities ...that are adaptable by staff to accommodate the range of visitor ages to the museum, and a range in length of visit to the Brain Lab--so that visitors can readily engage in something that piques their interests, and in activities that are developmentally appropriate.

-We love the learning experience with the playing.
+We love the playful learning experience.

 Project Portfolio

-Current Social Impact Projects
+Community & Impact Projects

 • outside photo of Missoula Public Library building.